astraly-labs/Pragma/docs/using-empiric/consuming-data.md

 ### **Function:** `get_spot`

-Similar to `get_spot_median` except it allows for an additional parameter to specify a custom aggregated logic (e.g. volatility-weighted average (VWAP), mean and more).
+Similar to `get_spot_median` except it allows for an additional parameter to specify a custom aggregated logic (e.g. volume-weighted average (VWAP), mean and more).

 Inputs